skelereal/skelereal/README.md

-- 👋 Sup, I’m @skelereal
+- 👋 Sup, I’m Skele
-- 👀 I’m interested in being a front-end dev
-- 🌱 I’m currently learning HTML,CSS,JS,Python,Java
-- 💞️ I’m looking to collaborate on nothing much
 - 📫 How to reach me?
 Just pop a message

 <!---